andrasq/node-qibl/README.md

 ### qibl.reparent( object, Constructor [,prototype] )

-Force `object` to be instanceof `Constructor` and inherit from `prototype` or from `Constructor.prototeyp` if no prototype object provided.
+Force `object` to be instanceof `Constructor` and inherit from `prototype` or from `Constructor.prototype` if no prototype object provided.
 This is just a type and inheritance adjustment, `object` will not have the internal contents of a true Constructor instance.
 Returns `object`.